jaalto/project--shell-script-performance-and-portability/README.md

-- It is about 10 times faster to read a file into memory as a string and use Bash regular expression tests on that string.
-This is much more efficient than calling the external `grep` command.
+- It is about 10 times faster to read a file into memory as a string and use Bash regular expression tests on that string multiple times.
+This is much more efficient than calling `grep` command many times.
   See [code](./bin/t-file-grep-vs-match-in-memory.sh).

 ```